A Responsible Retailer

 Honesty and clarity

 All Iceland brand products are clearly labelled on the back of our packs with a full and honest list of our ingredients, and information on their nutritional value.
-We warmly welcomed the Government’s announcement in October 2012 of a standardised system of front of pack hybrid traffic light food labelling, and are working closely with the Department of Health to ensure that it is adopted across the Iceland brand range as quickly as possible.
+We welcomed the Government’s announcement in October 2012 of a standardised system of front of pack hybrid traffic light food labelling, and are working with the Department of Health to ensure that it is adopted across the Iceland brand range.

 Full information about allergies is provided on our packs, and our policy is outlined here